Cartesian Fibrations of $(\infty,2)$-categories: Preliminaries

+\begin{rem} The maps appearing in Definition~\ref{d:weak} are all trivial cofibrations with respect to the bicategorical model structure.
+This means that any bicategorical fibration \(\E \to \B\) is in particular a weak fibration.
+For example, if \(\E\) is an \(\infty\)-bicategory then the terminal map \(\E \to \Del^0\) is a weak fibration. \end{rem}

-Given a weak fibration \(f\colon X \rightarrow Y\), we will say that \(f\) is \begin{itemize} \item an \ndef{inner fibration} if it detects thin triangles and the underlying map of simplicial sets is an inner fibration, that is, satisfies the right lifting property with respect to inner horn inclusions; \item an \ndef{outer fibration} if it detects thin triangles and the underlying map of simplicial sets satisfies the right lifting property with respect to the inclusions
+\begin{define} Given a weak fibration \(f\colon X \rightarrow Y\), we will say that \(f\) is \begin{itemize} \item a \ndef{1-inner fibration} if it detects thin triangles and the underlying map of simplicial sets is an inner fibration, that is, satisfies the right lifting property with respect to inner horn inclusions; \item a \ndef{1-outer fibration} if it detects thin triangles and the underlying map of simplicial sets satisfies the right lifting property with respect to the inclusions

 for \(n \geq 2\). \end{itemize}